Back To Top

 Two-thirds of Google searches are done on a mobile device, so make sure your website is optimized for mobile users.
 Creating a mobile-friendly site requires a responsive design that makes your site easy to navigate, no matter the device.
 Read more about optimizing your website for mobile.

 Publishing a new page isn’t enough for it to show up in search results.
-It needs to be indexed by Google (and trust us, that doesn’t always happen automatically).
+It needs to be indexed by Google (and that doesn’t always happen automatically).

 For your pages to be indexed, they need to be crawlable by Google’s bots.
-Create an account on Google Search Console to check which pages are indexed and work with an SEO team to solve crawling issues.
+Use Google Search Console to check which pages are indexed and work with an SEO team to solve crawling issues.

-Local SEO in healthcare is crucial for organizations with a brick-and-mortar location or a physical storefront.
-Optimizing your local SEO helps you rank for a keyword in a specific city or state.
+Local SEO in healthcare is crucial for organizations with brick-and-mortar locations (like hospitals).
+Optimizing your local SEO helps you rank for keywords in a specific city or state or show up in results based on a searcher’s location.

-Creating a Google Business Profile is necessary for your organization to show up on Google Maps — and to show up for “near me” searches.
-Follow Google’s guidelines and include this information to set up your Business Profile:
+Creating a Google Business Profile is necessary to show up on Google Maps and “X near me” searches.
+To set up your Business Profile, follow Google’s guidelines and include your:

 • Business name